harmony-one/h/progress/gheis-mohammadi.md

 ---

-2025-09-27 Sat: Last week I continued working on the trusted peers integration.
+2025-09-27 Sat: I continued working on the trusted peers integration.
 We realized that simply adding all DNS nodes directly to the peer list would cause some of them to get overloaded.
 To address this, we’re designing a mechanism to partially select from the DNS nodes and add them to the list in a more balanced way.

 I am also working on adding configurations for this feature, so it can be tuned as needed.
 Another challenge is handling connections: adding trusted peers directly to the peer store or connecting to them as normal nodes requires some connection logic refactoring, since trusted nodes need to be processed differently.
 Part of this work has already been implemented and is currently under testing.